多言多慮 Too many words, too much thinking

 絶言絶慮 Banish words, banish thinking

-無處不通 And there is no stage you can’t enter
+無處不通 And there is no stage you cannot enter

 The wise should always be one with that silence from which words, together with the mind, turn back without reaching it. – Adi Shankara (Self-Realization)

 The character 慮 ( lǜ ) means to think, but it also means to worry, to be anxious, to be concerned, to care.
 This is the activity of the left-brain, the limited mind; it is the opposite of wisdom or knowing.
-It is said that the Dharma blocks the passage of words and thoughts; turning this around, words and thoughts block our passage to the Dharma.
+It is said that the Dharma blocks the passage of words and thoughts; turning this around, words and thoughts prevent us from knowing the Dharma.

 Question: “What is the mind of simplicity?”
 What is the mind of cerebration?”
 Answer: “Spoken and written words are called cerebration.
 Things and concepts* are the same.
 Walking, standing, sitting or lying — maintain the mind of simplicity in all that you do.
 Even when it encounters unhappy or joyful events, the mind remains unmoved; only then can it be called the mind of simplicity.”